mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 : Align the top of the inline box with the top of the parent box's font.

 `text-bottom`{:.value}
+: Align the bottom of the inline box with the bottom of the parent box's font.

+`middle`{:.value}
-: Align the bottom of the inline box with the bottom of the parent box's font. middle: Align the midpoint of the box with the bottom of the parent box's font plus half the ex height.
+: Align the midpoint of the box with the baseline of the parent box plus half its ex height.

 `top`{:.value}
 : Align the top of the inline box with the top of the line box.

+`center`{:.value}
+: Align the center of the inline box with the center of the line box.

 `bottom`{:.value}
 : Align the bottom of the inline box with the bottom of the line box.